ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/testing-and-troubleshooting-network-connectivity.md

 **Checking if a server is listening on a specific port**

-The following CMD command can be ran to determine if a server is listening on a specific port;
+The following CMD command can be ran to determine if a server is listening on a specific port:

 netstat -ano | find ":PORT"

-Example;
+Example:
 ```
 C:\Users\Administrator\>netstat -ano | find ":3389"